 You owe him the words and you'll pay your debt.

-When he walks out, his pale face is perfectly impassive.
-But his curls are heavy with blood.
+By the time he walks out, his pale face is perfectly impassive.
+His curls are heavy with blood.
 His clothes are heavy with sweat.
 And his body is heavy with the inevitability of the next day, and the next - because minutes will pass whether or not he wills them along.
-Because time does not sympathize, not even with a man whose lead heart has cracked.
+Because time does not sympathize, not even with a man whose leaden heart has cracked.